The main treatments used for vulval cancer are surgery, radiotherapy and sometimes chemotherapy.

 - instead of surgery, if you are unable to have an operation

-Radiotherapy before surgery is called neoadjuvant radiotherapy.
-It is still a new treatment.
+Radiotherapy before surgery is neoadjuvant radiotherapy.
 Radiotherapy after surgery is called adjuvant radiotherapy.

-Sometimes vulval cancer can spread to a body organ further away.
+Occasionally vulval cancer can spread to other parts of the body away from the vulva.
 The most common place it spreads to is the lungs.

-Your doctor might offer you chemotherapy or radiotherapy to try to control the cancer and relieve any symptoms you may have.
-Doctors use a variety of drugs or combinations of chemotherapy drugs in this situation.
-So far, no one drug or combination of drugs has proved better than any other.
+Your doctor might offer you chemotherapy or radiotherapy.
+The aim of treatment is to try to control the cancer and relieve any symptoms you have.
+Doctors can use a variety of drugs or combinations of chemotherapy drugs in this situation.

 If the cancer comes back

 Your treatment will depend on several factors if it comes back after treatment.
-These include whereabouts the cancer is, and what treatment you have already had.
+These include where the cancer is, and what treatment you have already had.